jara001/f1tenth-rules/rules_v3.md

 _Note: Maybe add mapping practice as another variant; slightly different rules should apply there, e.g., speed limit._

+_Felix: If more than one track is present, different practice types might be applied to different tracks.
+In this case Organizers MUST clearly mark which type of practive is in use on which track_

 #### Shared Practice (Group)